abragad/wp-bsky-autoposter/readme.txt

 Fixed HTML entity decoding for special characters in post titles and excerpts.

 = 1.0.0 =
-Initial release of AutoPoster to Bluesky.
+Initial release of WP AutoPoster to Bluesky.

 == Privacy Policy ==